stfc/PSyclone/doc/user_guide/dynamo0p3.rst

    function space.
 This is because all current Built-ins operate on DoFs and therefore all fields should have the same number.
-It also means that we can determine the number of DoFs uniquely when a scalar is written to.
+It also means that we can determine the number of DoFs uniquely when a scalar is written to;

+6) Built-ins that update ``real``-valued fields can only read from other ``real``-valued fields, but they can take both ``real`` and ``integer`` scalar arguments;

+7) Built-ins that update ``integer``-valued fields can only read from other ``integer``-valued fields and take ``integer`` scalar arguments.

-The Built-ins supported for the Dynamo0.3 API are listed in the related subsections, grouped by the mathematical operation they perform.
-For clarity, the calculation performed by each Built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the Built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised maths library).
+The Built-ins supported for the LFRic API are listed in the related subsections, grouped first by the data type of fields they operate on (:ref:`real-valued <lfric-built-ins-real>` and :ref:`integer-valued <lfric-built-ins-int>`) and then by the mathematical operation they perform.
+For clarity, the calculation performed by each Built-in is described using Fortran array syntax; this does not necessarily reflect the actual implementation of the Built-in (*e.g.* it could be implemented by PSyclone generating a call to an optimised Maths library).

 As described in the PSy-layer :ref:`Argument Intents
 <dynamo0.3-psy-arg-intents>` section, the Fortran intent of LFRic